BryanEAtherton/Engage-with-created-Ticket-as-an-Agent/README.md

 <img src="https://i.imgur.com/EC5K5bw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-3. After selecting the Ticket, we can observe and change several options, as well as any related activity, at the bottom of the page.
+3. After selecting the Ticket, we can observe and change several options, and view any related activity at the bottom of the page.
 </p>
 <br />